ambientWave/Inventory-Management-SPA/README.md

 # Inventory Management Single-page App

-This project was created using ReactJS and Bootstrap to manage an inventory of items.
+This project was created using ReactJS and Bootstrap frameworks to manage an inventory of items.

 ## Application Screenshot